Important COVID-19 Travel

-UK ETDs are accepted for entry, airside transit and exit from The Netherlands
+UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from The Netherlands.

 Moving to the Netherlands

-If you intend to live in the Netherlands, you should get important documents (birth certificate and marriage certificates) officially certified (apostilled) at the FCO Legalisation Office.
+If you intend to live in the Netherlands, you should get important documents (birth certificate and marriage certificates) officially certified (apostilled) at the FCDO Legalisation Office.